nchess/nchess/doc/moves.md

 ## Queen ##

 The queen can be defined as the combination of the rook and the bishop.
-It can move straight or diagonally.
+It can move either straight or diagonally.

 ## King ##

-The king can move to any neighboring node.
+The king can move to any neighboring node, or take a diagonal step.